rajputd/random-quote-generator/README.md

-#Random Quote Machine
+# Random Quote Generator

-A project built while pursueing the Free Code Camp Front End Developer Curriculum
+A project built while pursueing the Free Code Camp Front End Developer Curriculum.
+This React application will generate a Random quotes and display them from the user.
+This project also meets all the requirements set by the Free Code Camp Front End Developer Curriculum as of October 2018.

-#installation

-TODO
+## installation

+1. run `npm install`
+2. run `npm start`
+3. go to `ocalhost:3000` to view the app.